fdiotalevi/clj.graph/README.md

 # clj.graph

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Graph theory in Clojure

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Filippo Diotalevi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.